pklimai/nica-ems/README.md

 This software is part of NICA Event Metadata System, providing REST API and Web UI for the experimental event catalog.
 PostgreSQL database is currently used for event metadata storage.
-Integration with Condition database (containing experimental run metadata) and FreeIPA authorization is implemented.
+Integration with Condition database (containing experimental run metadata) and KeyCloak authorization is implemented.

 ## Config file